And I'm going to be telling him, you got to end this war.

 It's in everyone's best interest.

-I don't think either one are going to you know, saber rattle to that level.
+I don't think either one are going to, you know, saber rattle to that level.

-They both have new they're both nuclear powers.
+They're both nuclear powers.

 They don't want to go there.

-That gives that gives Vladimir strength.
+That gives Vladimir strength.

 The dumbest thing Ukraine ever did was under Bill Clinton give up their nuclear weapons, in my view.

-There's not none of this would have happened.
+None of this would have happened.

 So regardless, I don't see the downside the way you do, except for the chatter among the punditry class and the legacy media.